Kommunicate-io/Kommunicate-Web-SDK/docs/docs/actionable-messages.md

   }
 }
 ```
-You can add any number of buttons in your card footer
+You can add any number of buttons in your card footer.

 ## Card Carousel

 The chat widget supports the sending of a horizontally scroll-able carousel of generic templates.